dotnet/roslynator/docs/AnalyzerOptions.md

 ### "Invert" Option

 This option inverts behavior of its parent analyzer.
+Example is [RCS1050i](analyzers/RCS1050i.md).